innovation-first/paradox-innovation/content/blogs/innovation-strategy/index.md

 - saw revenue growth almost two times faster than other software companies in the same period.
 - utilise strong developer tools for planning, development, collaboration and continuous integration and delivery

-Today we have an excellent solution, *Thales Digital* **TNAP** laptops that provides the perfect compromise between security and flexibility.
-Together with a remote shared containerized IDP,
+Today we have an excellent solution, *Thales Digital* **TNAP** laptops that provides a very good compromise between security and flexibility.
+Similar alternatives are being designed ny other group units.
+Together with a remote, shared and containerized IDP developers will benefit from an econcost effectiveomic and effective setup.

 As gor GPUs, only a few need them ([10](https://www.theregister.com/2024/08/23/3090_ai_benchmark/)).

-## Artificial Intelligence
+## The case of artificial intelligence

+In this chapter we consider innovation topics related to artificial intelligence as key and illustrative examples.
+Almost 3 out of four of our innvation tracks include or is about artificial intelligence, and with no surprise, generative AI.

+### Why AI is difficult

-Generative AI or machine learning applications pose a set of serious and still not-well solved issues.
-Here are the reasons:
+It turns out AI applications pose a set of serious and still not-well solved issues.

 #### Maturity of MLOps Practices

 While there are emerging best practices for MLOps, the field is still relatively young.
 Organizations often need to develop custom solutions or significantly adapt existing tools to meet their specific requirements.
 Most MLOps tools are designed with different assumptions and integrations in mind, making it difficult to stitch together a coherent pipeline that meets all needs (e.g., from data ingestion and preprocessing to model training, deployment, and monitoring).
 [MLOps Guide 2023-24: Decoding Machine Learning Ops](https://www.tredence.com/mlops-101)

 #### Cost and Complexity of Managed Services

-Subscribing to platforms like Databricks, Azure ML, or Google AI Platform ([14](https://cloud.google.com/vertex-ai?hl=en)) certainly simplify some aspects of deploying and managing AI applications, but these services come with their own set of challenges.
-Besides their cost, they require significant learning curve, configuration and tuning.
-Vendor Lock-In is, of course, an issue as well.
-Kubernetes in this space is a challenger but brings in his own complexity or ecosystem ([13](https://charmed-kubeflow.io/)).
+Subscribing to services such as Databrick, Azure ML, or Google AI Platform ([14](https://cloud.google.com/vertex-ai?hl=en)) certainly simplify some aspects of deploying and managing AI applications.
+This approach can be a perfect match to quickly develop MVPs or test new ideas.
+But these services come with their own set of challenges.
+Besides their cost, each require a significant learning curve, configuration and tuning.
+Vendor lock-in is, of course, an issue as well.
+Kubernetes in this space is a challenger that makes it simpler to benegit from the latest open-source technologies (the same technologies that are often packaged and integrated by cloud providers), but brings in his own complexity or ecosystem ([13](https://charmed-kubeflow.io/)).

 #### Monitoring and Maintenance

 Traditional monitoring tools are not sufficient for AI applications.
 Monitoring needs to cover not only the infrastructure (uptime, resource utilization) but also the models (performance, drift detection, fairness, etc.).
 This requires specialized tools and techniques, which are still evolving.

 In fact, deploying AI models into production is just the start.
 Maintaining them, retraining with new data, monitoring for performance degradation, and ensuring they remain secure and compliant over time is an ongoing challenge.
-This is not only technical problem, MLOps is more fundamentally a set of organizational and cultural practices ([11](https://ar5iv.labs.arxiv.org/html/2406.09737)).
+This is not only technical problem, MLOps is more fundamentally a set of organizational and cultural practices ([A Multivocal Review of MLOps Practices, Challenges and Open Issues](https://ar5iv.labs.arxiv.org/html/2406.09737)).
 This whole lifecycle management is still maturing as a discipline.

 #### AI Security

-AI security is a [distinct Ppoblem from traditional security](https://ar5iv.labs.arxiv.org/html/2402.12617v1) AI applications, particularly in sensitive domains like finance, healthcare, or defense, handle large amounts of data that must be securely stored, processed, and transmitted.
+AI security is a [distinct problem from traditional security](https://ar5iv.labs.arxiv.org/html/2402.12617v1).
+AI applications, particularly in sensitive domains like finance, healthcare, or defense, handle large amounts of data that must be securely stored, processed, and transmitted.
 Ensuring data security involves setting up encryption, access controls, auditing, and more, which can be complex and error-prone, especially when dealing with multiple tools and environments.

 Beyond data, models themselves need to be secured against threats like adversarial attacks, data poisoning, or unauthorized access.